UNC CAUSE 2021 was held virtually in October, 2021.

 - Winston- Salem State University

 Visit the UNC CAUSE 2020 website at https://2020.unccause.org/.

 UNC CAUSE 2019 was in Charlotte, NC.
 The event took place October 1st-3rd, 2019 at the Sheraton Downtown Charlotte.

-The 2016 conference will be hosted by the Eastern region, including the following universities:
+The 2019 conference was hosted by the Eastern region, including the following universities: